bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 └── themes
 ```

-As Hugo themes usually do, Perplex includes its own folders for {$archetypes}, {$assets} and {$layouts} and the corresponding folders in the project root are only meant for additional or modified templates to override the ones from the theme with the same name.
+As Hugo themes usually do, Perplex includes its folders for {$archetypes}, {$assets},{$layouts} and {$static} and the corresponding folders in the project root are meant for additional material or modified templates to override the ones from the theme with the same name.

 The {$themes} folder can hold as many themes as we like and there are three ways to retrieve a public theme from a Git repository provider: